Coolpushun/anubiOS/README.md

  Easy use as Human Language

-> [!NOTE]
-> This future OS is currently on development.
-If you want to enter into community or talk with support center, enter into Social Media & Community.
+> 💡 **NOTE:** This future OS is currently in development.
+If you want to enter into the community or talk with the support center, please refer to the **Social Media & Community** section below.

 &nbsp;